jcalcaben/devdocs/src/_includes/install/web/install-web-sample-data.md

 ## Install sample data before the Magento software

 This topic discusses how to install optional Magento sample data *before* you install the Magento software.
-If you've already installed Magento, go <a href="{{ page.baseurl }}/install-gde/install/sample-data.html">here</a>.
+If you've already installed Magento, go <a href="{{page.baseurl}}/install-gde/install/sample-data.html">here</a>.

 {% include install/sample-data.html %}